AlexRumak/CodePathAssignment3/README.md

 * First, the connection given to users to the mysql database during transactions is that of the root user.
 This gives a hacker the potential priveledges of the root user.
 The connection should be altered to be weaker than a root user.
 * Second, and more obvious, is that a master password is used for login.
 But, this is a given, and to correct this will likely be covered in the future.

+##Bugs Encountered:
+I encountered some bugs in the penetration testing files for this project.
+This is reflected in the user-story.
+The page for the SQL injection test and the page for the CSRF test refresh their content endlessly, unless manually cancelled.
+The results of the tests can be seen in the user story very briefly, however.
+Once the page refresh is manually cancelled and the test is run, the results show that the tests failed to penetrate my system for a very brief moment (after which, the page begins to refresh like mad again...).

 ##User Stories Implemented:

 The following required functionality is complete: